VorpalBlade/pelican-cite/README.md

 The BibTeX file may, optionally, be provided or overridden on a per-article basis by supplying the meta-data `publications_src`.

-The HTML code for the start and of the bibliography section can be replaced via setting `BIBLIOGRAPHY_START` and `BIBLIOGRAPHY_END`.
+The HTML code for the start and end of the bibliography section can be replaced via setting `BIBLIOGRAPHY_START` and `BIBLIOGRAPHY_END`.
 For example:

 ```python